peteroupc/peteroupc.github.io/random.md

 ### Ensuring Reproducibility

-To ensure that a manually-seeded PRNG delivers reproducible "random" numbers across computers, across runs, and across application versions, an application needs to take special care.
+To ensure that a manually seeded PRNG delivers reproducible "random" numbers across computers, across runs, and across application versions, an application needs to take special care.
 Reproducibility is often not achievable if the application relies on features or behavior outside the application's control, including any of the following:

 - **Floating-point numbers** are a major source of varying results.
 Different implementations of the same floating-point operation might have subtle differences even if they're given the same input.[^7] It is nontrivial to control for all of these differences, and they include:
     - Differences in accuracy, as with Java's `Math` vs. `StrictMath`, or the x87 `FSIN` instruction vs. a software implementation of sine.